delusionofgrandeur/ai-summarizer-sale/README.md

 ---
 # ⚠️ Full source code and deployment files will be delivered only after purchase.

+📊 For detailed market and business analysis, see [BUSINESS.md](BUSINESS.md).

 ## 💰 Price
 **$12,000 USD (Negotiable)**